-The evidence supporting these findings of fact appears in DEP's application, DEP's 2022 REPS Compliance Report, in the direct testimony of DEP witness Presson, and in the testimony of Public Staff witness Lucas.
+The evidence supporting these findings of fact appears in DEP's application, DEP's 2022 REPS Compliance Report, which was admitted into evidence as Presson Exhibit No. 1, in the direct testimony of DEP witness Presson, in the testimony of Public Staff witness Lucas, and in the affidavit of David L. Lentz.
 These findings of fact are essentially informational, jurisdictional, and procedural in nature and are not contested.